DDMAL/linkedmusic-website/papers.md

 ***

+Dobriy, Daniil, and Axel Polleres.
+2022.
+“Analysing and Promoting Ontology Interoperability in Wikibase.”
+In *Wikidata ’22: Wikidata Workshop at ISWC 2022*, 7.
+Online. https://wikidataworkshop.github.io/2022/papers/Wikidata_Workshop_2022_paper_9774.pdf.

+> Wikibase, the open-source software behind Wikidata, increasingly gains popularity among third-party Linked Data publishers.
+However, the platform’s unique data model decreases the degree of interoperability with existing Semantic Web standards and tools that underlie Linked Data as codified by Linked Data principles.
+In particular, this unique data model of Wikibase also undermines the direct reuse of ontologies and vocabularies, in a manner compliant with Semantic Web standards and Linked Data principles.
+To this end, firstly, we compare the Wikibase data model to the established RDF data model.
+Secondly, we enumerate a series of challenges for importing existing ontologies into Wikibase.
+Thirdly, we present practical solutions to these challenges and introduce a tool for importing and re-using ontologies within Wikibase.
+Thus, the paper aims to promote ontology interoperability in Wikibase and by doing so hopes to contribute to higher degree of inter-linkage of Wikibase instances with Linked Open Data.

+***

 Fell, Michael, Elena Cabrio, Maroua Tikat, Franck Michel, Michel Buffa, and Fabien Gandon.
 2022.
 “The WASABI Song Corpus and Knowledge Graph for Music Lyrics Analysis.” *Language Resources and Evaluation, July*. https://doi.org/10.1007/s10579-022-09601-8.